displaydata/view-dc-events/README.md

 The repo consists of a docker-compose configuration file that uses off-the-shelf elasticsearch containers from https://www.docker.elastic.co which are then modified to contain all the Dynamic Solution specific index-templates, visualizations and dashboards.
 Displaydata's "Monitoring" document explains these dashboards, visualizations and their formats of specific events emitted from Dynamic Central.
 This document is available on request from Displaydata Support: <support@displaydata.com>

-This repo pulls in a PowerShell Module called DCSetupElastic (which can also be distributed as a container) from Artifactory in order to avoid duplication of functions between this repository (view-dc-events) and the view-dcomm-logs repository, since the same PowerShell code is used to upload settings.
+This repo pulls in a PowerShell Module called DCSetupElastic (which can also be distributed as a container) from Artifactory.
+This approach is used because the same PowerShell code is used to upload settings to Elastic containers as what's used in the view-dcomm-logs repository.

 The docker host runs a separate container for each of; elasticsearch, kibana & logstash and mounts the configuration files and any data from the repo directory.
 In this new version the Kibana container is vanilla.